Climate and Average Weather Year Round in Santiago de Compostela Spain

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.6 months, from July 8 to September 27, with an average temperature above 62°F. The day of the year with the warmest water is August 14, with an average temperature of 64°F.
+The time of year with warmer water lasts for 2.6 months, from July 9 to September 28, with an average temperature above 62°F. The month of the year in Santiago de Compostela with the warmest water is August, with an average temperature of 64°F.

-The time of year with cooler water lasts for 4.0 months, from December 29 to April 30, with an average temperature below 57°F. The day of the year with the coolest water is February 26, with an average temperature of 55°F.
+The time of year with cooler water lasts for 4.1 months, from December 30 to May 1, with an average temperature below 57°F. The month of the year in Santiago de Compostela with the coolest water is March, with an average temperature of 55°F.

 To characterize how pleasant the weather is in Santiago de Compostela throughout the year, we compute two travel scores.